 Self-Care

-I’m not sure how many times I’ve said ‘mind yourself’ or ‘take care’ when saying goodbye.
-Recently, someone replied ‘Caroline, I don’t know how’.
-I suggested that I’d write an article to outline some of the ways we can look after ourselves and exercise self-care.
+I’m unsure how often I’ve said ‘mind yourself’ or ‘take care’ when saying goodbye.
+Recently, someone replied, ‘Caroline, I don’t know how’ so I suggested writing an article outlining ways we can look after ourselves and exercise self-care.
 This is for you – you know who you are!

 But what is self-care?
 In my experience, it can include anything that benefits our wellbeing, that helps us feel good and keeps us healthy and resilient.
 Life has ups and downs and caring for ourselves in the okay times helps us to cope when not-so-okay times arrive.